Cellphone-distracted Parenting Hinders Your Child’s Brain Development, Says Study

 A previous study also found that the brains of constantly neglected children are significantly underdeveloped.
 This lack of emotional connection can physically affect the way your baby’s brain develops.

 The researchers plan to cement the credibility of the project by eventually taking on human subjects.
-They plan to do so by analysing human brain images to find out if the nature and consistency of their mother’s behaviour affects the children’s ability to thrive emotionally and socially.
+They plan to do so by analysing human brain images to find out if the nature and consistency of their mother’s behaviour affect the children’s ability to thrive emotionally and socially.

 If you have any insights, questions or comments regarding the topic, please share them in our Comment box below.